5K1PY/ToodleDoodle/Docs.md

     - filling / editing in a poll entry
     - closing poll

+Additionally preferred active modes of the poll (such as transposed table or interval mode) are stored in cookies.

 ## Database
 The project uses PostgreSQL database.
 In the database are stored following tables: